 There are authors who argue that values (those I also call super-powers) are innate to the human being.
 I prefer to think that they are also influenced by our culture, Society, Family, Religion...

 - Find out the values you project on others

-And on the other we have the columns, which are the values or principles that manage that dialogue with their audiences (citizens) to achieve purpose.
+And on the other we have the columns, which are the values or principles that manage that dialogue with their audiences (citizens) to achieve the purpose.

-The stock crisis
+The value crisis